-We offer the consumer to expand their creative boundaries by covering either a vintage fabric sent to us or an Ensemblier-sourced vintage piece with a consultation.
+We offer the consumer to expand their creative boundaries in our new collection by covering either a vintage fabric sent to us or an Ensemblier-sourced vintage piece with a consultation.
 Alongside the chosen vintage fabric comes various details to choose from, such as brass studs, elaborate trimmings, or a plain edge or pipe.
 Each headboard is uniquely crafted using raw materials such as organic British wool, hessian webbing, upholstery horsehair, and GOTS cotton lining.

 Fabric: Ensemblier-sourced John Piper 'Stones of Bath' fabric for Arthur Sanderson & Sons c.1960

 Detail: Plain border edge